 Hang gliders are easier to launch when conditions are strong - not necessarily a good thing!

 Paragliders have a variety of rapid descent techniques available to them and can readily escape cloud suck of 10 m/s or more.
-Hang gliders have no effective rapid descent techniques available so they must rely on out-running any bad weather.
+Other than in the hands of expert pilots, hang gliders have no effective rapid descent techniques available so they must rely on out-running any bad weather.

 In Summary: For the reasons mentioned above, paragliding has marginalised hang gliding to the point where very few choose to learn hang gliding.
 However, they do ultimately offer more performance and many paraglider pilots are now cross-training so that they can fly both machines.
 Of course if you have dreamed of flying hang gliders for many a year, then really it is hang gliding you ought to learn first!

 You'll begin your flying training on our nursery slopes & within a short space of time; you'll be taking your first steps into the air, all the time under the expert tuition and guidance of our instructors.

 To fly a paraglider unsupervised you will have to reach the required standard of Club Pilot (Novice).
 This typically takes a minimum of 10 days of tuition (they do not have to be consecutive).
 However, your first goal will be to achieve the Elementary Pilot level (4 to 5 days).

 We can get storms at any time of year, but the following is a good general guide:

 The best weather for learning is usually to found in the winter months.
 No surprise really as paragliding originated as a winter sport!
 This is especially true for paramotoring.